pazz/alot/docs/source/installation.rst

 On Debian/Ubuntu these are packaged as::

-  python3-setuptools python3-magic python3-configobj python3-notmuch python3-urwid python3-urwidtrees python3-gpg python3-twisted
+  python3-setuptools python3-magic python3-configobj python3-notmuch python3-urwid python3-urwidtrees python3-gpg python3-twisted python3-dev swig

 On Fedora/Redhat these are packaged as::